Table Of Contents

 But what exactly does this culinary tradition that has taken the Lombard capital by storm consist of?
 Imagine a table set with a variety of dishes ranging from scrambled eggs to pancakes, via gourmet toast, creative salads and sweet temptations.
 All accompanied by coffee, fresh juices and, why not, even a mimosa or spritz for the more daring.

-This custom, born in the United States in the 1930s, has quickly spread around the world, arriving in Italy and conquering Milan with its versatility and cosmopolitan appeal.
+This custom, born in the United States in the 1930s, quickly spread around the world, arriving in Italy and conquering Milan with its versatility and cosmopolitan appeal.

-Today, the city offers a myriad of options for brunch lovers: from lavish buffets in luxury hotels to more informal and trendy offerings in neighborhood bistros.
+Today, the city offers a myriad of options for brunch lovers: from sumptuous buffets in luxury hotels to more informal and trendy offerings in neighborhood bistros.
 There is no shortage of ethnic variations, such as Lebanese brunch or Japanese-Peruvian fusion, nor vegan and gluten-free options to please all palates and dietary needs.

 Boscovich Bistrot